 The usual reason for this is falling attendance.
 Members whose situation has improved sometimes feel that they no longer need a meeting, or can no longer find the time.

-Once we have achieved a degree of serenity through the Nar-Anon programme, we can then use the strength we have gained to help others.
-Remember when you first came through the doors of Nar-Anon?
-No doubt you were helped and supported by established members.
+Once we have achieved a degree of serenity through the Nar-Anon programme, we can use the strength we have gained to help others.
+Remember when you first came through the doors of Nar-Anon and were helped and supported by established members.

 The path to recovery provided by the Nar-Anon 12-Step programme culminates in its final stage, Step 12.
 By the time we reach this stage, provided we have worked the programme diligently, we will be strong enough to help others without becoming mired in co-dependency.
 In fact, Step 12 work is an integral and most important part of the Programme, and an essential part of our own recovery and the recovery of others.

 If you used to attend a meeting which has lapsed, please think about helping to revitalize it.
-Why not contact other former members of your group or give Lynne a call at the Nar-Anon office on 02 80041214, or email her at: email@example.com.
+Why not contact other former members of your group or give Lynne a call at the Nar-Anon office on 02 80041214, or email her at the email address below.

 FOR ALL YOUR NAR-ANON LITERATURE NEEDS